digivi13/Keyboard-Mesh/README.md

 donwload the nRF connect app on your phone and connect to VinnyNet001 or VinnyNetXXX based on the device ID assigned.
 ESP32-S3 USB OTG devices are used for this setup.

 The deviceID can be changed by pressing the side menu button.
-A new screen appears and the volume up+ dW- buttons can be used to adjust the value lower or higher.
+A new screen appears and the volume UP+ DW- buttons can be used to adjust the value higher or lower.
 Press menu again and the ID will be saved.
 Once the device restarts it will have a new network ID reflecting the change in the device ID

 The last 3 digits of the MESH_SSID are equal to the device ID, allowing for the creation of separate smaller networks by adjusting device ID to values greater than 001 by using the menu button